For instructions on downloading and building Calcite, start with the tutorial.

 We can issue a simple query to fetch the names of all the states

-stored in the type
+stored in the index

 While executing this query, the Elasticsearch adapter is able to recognize